How to Estimate the Cost of a SaaS

 Estimating the cost of standard SaaS or large project features

-In addition to the setup, there are standard items like:
+In addition to the setup, there are standard features such as:

 • Login and logout